 What Does a Data Scientist Do?

-A data scientist possesses a combination of coding, math, statistical, analytical, and machine learning skills.
-Their work involves using data expertise to create impact for the organizations they work for.
+A data scientist possesses a combination of coding, math, statistical, analytical and machine learning skills.
+They analyze data and present their findings in an understandable form for the organizations they work for.

 Here’s a more comprehensive definition from edureka!:

-The role of data scientist is also a popular one, ranking #3 on U.S. News & World Report’s list of Best Technology Jobs.
+The role of data scientist is also a popular one, ranking high on U.S. News & World Report’s list of Best Technology Jobs.

 What Does a Software Engineer Do?